jstyle5/Jaewhee-Test-Docs/docs/glossary.md

 <br />

 ## Calendar
-All important events are able to be managed: easy to edit, no need to separate account, reminders, etc.
+All important events can be managed: easy to edit, no need to separate accounts, reminders, etc.

 <br />

 ## Chats
-Allow to chat with friends in KakaoTalk friends list.
+Allow to chat with friends on KakaoTalk friends list.

 <br />